 “Are you sure you can handle that?” she’d say, and SPLAT.

 The whole idea would dissolve.
-Flat.
-Dead.
-Dropped connection.
-Stone wall.
-It was like sitting in a rushing torrent of whitewater, paddling wildly, joyfully and the next instant, floomph, you’ve landed on a sand bar as the water rushes out of the world.
+As if I’d been joyfully paddling a rushing torrent of whitewater and suddenly, floomph – I was sitting on a sand bar watching the water rush out of the world.

-Forty years later, I don’t need my mother to squash me.
+Forty years later, I don’t need my mother to quash my wildness.
 I do it myself.

 I don’t blame my mother – not anymore.
 I can only imagine how my enormous energy overwhelmed her gentle and sensitive heart.
 I am also, no longer expecting her approval before launching my canoe.
 Nor am I working this out in therapy any more.